jordanconway/runner-determinator-pid-controller/README.md

   - Output limits (0-100%) to prevent extreme adjustments
   - Automatic shutdown if budget is exceeded
 - **Persistence**: Maintains PID state between runs for smooth operation
-- **Comprehensive Logging & Error Handling**: Improved error logging and consistent error handling for all API calls
+- **Comprehensive Logging & Error Handling**: Improved error logging and consistent error handling for all API calls.
+Logs are written to both the console and a rotating log file ('controller.log').

 ## TODO